Jim Jackson (basketball)

 James Arthur Jackson (born October 14, 1970) is an American former professional basketball player.
-Over his 14 National Basketball Association (NBA) seasons, Jackson was on the active roster of 12 different teams, which was an NBA record shared with Joe Smith, Tony Massenburg, Chucky Brown, and Ish Smith; until Ish played with the Denver Nuggets, his 13th team, in the 2022–23 season.
+Over his 14 National Basketball Association (NBA) seasons, Jackson was on the active roster of a then-record 12 different NBA teams.
 He is currently a basketball analyst for Fox Sports, Turner Sports and the Los Angeles Clippers on Bally Sports West, having previously worked for the Big Ten Network.
 Jim Jackson also works as an analyst for the NBA Playoffs on NBATV.

 High school career

 Jackson was a 6 ft 6 in, 220 lb shooting guard who started all four years at Macomber High School in Toledo, Ohio.
 The former McDonald's All American led Macomber to the 1989 Division I state championship over Cleveland St. Joseph.
 He was high school teammates with former NFL safety Myron Bell.

 College career

 Jackson was a member of the Ohio State Buckeyes.
 He instantly contributed, starting as a freshman for the 1989–90 season and averaging 16.1 points and 5.5 rebounds per game while shooting 49.9% from the field.
 He played two more seasons through the 1991–92 season, earning consensus First Team All American honors in 1991 and 1992 UPI college basketball, the UPI player of the year, and winning the Big Ten Championship in 1992.

 Jackson's number (22) was retired at Ohio State in February 2001.